-capability provided ample opportunity for domestic and international opposition to military action to mount.
+On 26 July 1956 President Nasser of Egypt nationalised the Suez Canal.
+Over three months later British and French forces, in transparent collusion with Israel, launched a major joint operation to secure control of the canal and, it was hoped, prompt the downfall of Nasser.
+The result was a fiasco.
+A combination of diplomatic and financial pressure forced Britain to halt operations within hours of the seaborne landing on 6 November.
+The operation, code-named Musketeer, failed to achieve any of its objectives.
+The British were humiliated.
+Faced with an unexpected crisis requiring an expeditionary operation the British armed forces had been found wanting.
+There were insufficient forces available in July to provide a rapid and effective response to the act of nationalisation.
+The time needed to cobble together such a capability provided ample opportunity for domestic and international opposition to military action to mount.
 It was the end of September before the armed forces were ready to act; by which time it was probably already too late.
-The actual tactical conduct of 'Musketeer' could have been considered competent if it had occurred in a political vacuum.
+The actual tactical conduct of Musketeer could have been considered competent if it had occurred in a political vacuum.
 It was not as it did not.
 The pedestrian pace of operations, including five days of air operations before the first troops parachuted into Port Said on 5 November, maximised the potential for the government to be subjected to intolerable pressure.15

 The Suez crisis cruelly exposed how ill equipped Britain was to conduct expeditionary operations at short notice.
 Neither the airborne brigade (16th Independent Brigade Group) nor its amphibious equivalent (No. 3 Commando Brigade, Royal Marines) was available to operate in their primary role at short notice.
 The aircraft and amphibious ships required to land these forces were old, obsolescent and not available in sufficient numbers or, in the case of landing ships and craft, at short notice.
-'Musketeer' demonstrated that British attitudes towards airborne and amphibious operations had not kept pace with the times.
+Musketeer demonstrated that British attitudes towards airborne and amphibious operations had not kept pace with the times.
 In the case of the former, French airborne forces were better equipped, better trained and more experienced.
-French commanders identified British caution, including a reluctance to use their airborne forces in a daring fashion, as one of the reasons for the failure of the operation.16

-Since 1945 British policy towards amphibious operations had focused on raiding and on the need to prepare for large-scale operations in the later stages of a major war.
-Limited intervention in circumstances short of all-out war had not been emphasised.17

-15For further details on Operation Musketeer see UK National Archives [henceforth NA]: DEFE 7/1081, Operations in Egypt - November to December 1956: Official despatch by General Sir Charles Keightley; NA:WO 288/77, Report by Commander 2 (Br) Corps on Operation Musketeer; NA:ADM 202/455, 3 Commando Brigade - Operation Musketeer Report; NA:ADM 116/6209, Naval Report on Operation Musketeer; NA:AIR 20/10746, Report by Air Task Force Commander on Operation Musketeer.
-Useful secondary sources include Keith Kyle, Suez (New York: St. Martin's Press 1991), Roy Fullick and Geoffrey Powell, Suez: The Double War (London: Hamish Hamilton 1979) and Derek Varble, The Suez Crisis (Oxford: Osprey 2003).
-16See Géneral d'Armée André Beaufre, The Suez Expedition (London: Faber 1969) and Kyle, Suez, esp.
-434-5 and 473-4.

-17British policy towards amphibious operations post-1945 was influenced by recent experience during World War II.
-This implied a need for small-scale raiding from the outbreak of war and large scale operations at a later date once Allied resources had been mobilised and enemy strength degraded.
-For further details see Ian Speller, The Role of Amphibious Warfare in British Defence Policy, 1945-1956 (Basingstoke: Palgrave 2001).

-It is therefore not surprising that the amphibious landing at Port Said was more reminiscent of the slow, methodical approach required during World War II than the type of rapid and flexible operation that might have brought success within an acceptable timescale.
-As Major General James Moulton, Royal Marines, later noted, it was '...a lash-up of half-forgotten ideas of the Second World War, more apt to an old comrades parade than to modern war'.18
+French commanders identified British caution, including a reluctance to use their airborne forces in a daring fashion, as one of the reasons for the failure of the operation.
+Since 1945 British policy towards amphibious operations had focused on raiding and on the need to prepare for large scale operations in the later stages of a major war.
+Limited intervention in circumstances short of all-out war had not been emphasised.
+It is therefore not surprising that the amphibious landing at Port Said was more reminiscent of the slow, methodical approach required during the Second World War than the type of rapid and flexible operation that might have brought success within an acceptable timeframe.
+As Major General James Moulton RM later noted, it was '...a lash-up of half-forgotten ideas of the Second World War, more apt to an old comrades parade than to modern war'.
 One enterprising aspect of the operation, the first ever use of helicopters in an amphibious assault, was more groundbreaking in a theoretical than a practical sense.
-The helicopters, operating from two light aircraft carriers, landed their Marines on the beach, in the same place that old fashioned landing craft would have put them, albeit more quickly and without the need to get their boots wet.
-Suggestions that they could be used in a more innovative fashion were rejected.19
+The helicopters, operating from two light aircraft carriers, landed their marines on the beach, in the same place that old fashioned landing craft would have put them, albeit more quickly and without the need to get their boots wet.
+Suggestions that they could be used in a more innovative fashion were rejected.
+In